What Do Various Dentists Do?

 - Refer patients to orthodontists or other dental specialists for more advanced procedures and care.

-- Provide great customer service by offering same day care and ensuring parent/patient satisfaction.
+- Provide excellent customer service by offering same day care and ensuring parent/patient satisfaction.

 Employment and Training Administration, US Department of Labor, O*NET Online, Dentists, General, on the Internet at http://www.onetonline.org/link/details/29-1021.00 (visited February 25, 2014).